qbism/q2tools-220/README.md

 # q2tools-220
 Q2 compiler tools featuring ability to bsp v220 map format, automatic phong and soft spotlights, and other enhancements.
-Includes qbsp3, qvis3, qrad3, and qdata.
+Includes 4bsp, 4vis, 4rad, and 4data.

 Forked from compiler tools supporting the v220 map format by XaeroX and DarkEssence distributed with the J.A.C.K. level editor.